informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-Start a testnet with 4 Reth nodes and 4 Emerald nodes.
+For example, starting a testnet with four nodes results in the following output:

 <details>
 <summary>Output for <code>emerald testnet start -n 4</code></summary>